G-Code Programming

 G166 P250

 The G165 and G166 G-codes have an effect only if the task is operating in rate-based mode.
-For more information, refer to the G68 G-code or the SetupCoordinatedRampValue() function in Coordinated Ramping Mode, Rate, and Time.
+For more information, refer to the G68 G-code or the SetupCoordinatedRampValue() function in Set the Ramp Mode for Coordinated Axis Moves.
 For more information about dominant and dependent axes, refer to AxisType Parameter.

 Distance Units Configuration